Ethnic Chinese in Brunei: Post-war economy and policies

-Sultan Hassanal Bolkiah persuaded the Legislative Council (LegCo) to eliminate the 1970 subsidies given to Catholic schools in order to demonstrate the Islamic aspect of Bruneian society.
+Sultan Hassanal Bolkiah persuaded the Legislative Council (LegCo) to eliminate the 1970 subsidies given to Catholic schools to demonstrate the Islamic aspect of Bruneian society.
 By 1971, Chinese Bruneians were a key part of the workforce, with 75% employed in trade, construction, and administration.
 Construction became their primary industry, leading to the creation of the Brunei Construction Association in 1964 and the Chinese Engineering Association in 1976.
 The Chinese also made inroads into banking, with the establishment of the Khoo Teck Puat's National Bank of Brunei in 1964 and United National Finance in 1975.
 As the economy boomed, Chinese associations prospered, such as the Hainanese Association's Brunei Town branch in 1968 and the Taiwan Graduates Association in 1970.
 Community-based associations, including the Brunei Tai Poo Association (Hakka) and the Brunei Qiong Zhou Association (Hainanese), were founded in the late 1970s and early 1980s, reflecting the growing influence of the Hainanese and Cantonese communities.
 Meanwhile, the proportion of Chinese in Brunei's population began to decline, dropping to 23% in 1971 and 20% by 1981, with half residing in the Belait District.

 With increased oil wealth, economic power shifted to the sultan, allowing him to promote Malay language, Brunei's history, and Islamic values.
-Since 1979, property acquisitions and long-term leases have required the sultan's approval, and Chinese citizens were unofficially limited to 2 acreacres of land.
+Since 1979, property acquisitions and long-term leases have required the sultan's approval, and Chinese citizens were unofficially limited to 2 acre acres of land.
 Despite official approval, Chinese land acquisitions could not be registered.
 In 1983, the sultan sought to ease tensions by reaffirming the protection of non-Islamic groups' rights and promoting Chinese commercial expertise for the benefit of Malays.
 The Sultan attended the CCC's annual banquet and appointed Chinese Bruneian Lim Jock Seng as secretary for ASEAN affairs, recognising his contributions.